 Do: Arrive well before sunset so you can stake out your perfect spot on the boardwalk for watching the sunset!

 Don’t: Forget your camera.
 You will want to have some photos of the beautiful sunset.
 There are also lots of birds and you may even get to see some dolphins if you’re lucky!
 John uses a mirrorless Sony a7Riii for most of his shots.
 He loves it because of the superior resolution and the smaller body compared to most DSLRs.

-Have you been to Charleston, South Carolina before?
+Have you taken a Charleston, South Carolina, vacation before?
 We’d love to hear from you if you have any Dos or Don’ts to add to the list!